 Lectures: To successfully complete the course you must master two sources of information.
 First, is the textbook.
 Almost 95% of exam questions are drawn directly from the text.
 Read it carefully and completely.
+YOU MUST KEEP UP WITH READING.
 Second, the lectures.
 History has shown a clear relationship between your final grade and classroom attendance.
-Outlines of the lecture Power Points will be posted on Learn! to assist your effort in taking notes during the lecture.
+This class uses the "interactive approach" and you will be called upon in class.
+Outlines of the lecture Power Points will be posted on Blackboard Learn! to assist your effort in taking notes during the lecture.
 Copies of the complete lectures will not be provided...come to class!